Dust cap

-In some loudspeaker designs dust caps can also be part of the acoustic design of the driver by radiating high frequency energy or suppressing it.
+In some loudspeaker designs, dust caps can also be part of the acoustic design of the driver by radiating high frequency energy or suppressing it.
 Typically the dust cap is made of the same material as the cone.
 In some tweeter designs, the dome is in fact the only sound radiating surface and so it performs both roles.
+Speakers with dust caps are contrasted with bullet speakers which have a pointed phase plug shaped like the front of a bullet in the center of the speaker.